celiagomezdev/picture-contest-app/readme.md

 ### Backend application implemented as a REST API for a picture contest application

+> The app lists all the entrants with their favourite sight.
+The entrant model stores a location as it will be showed as pin in a map at the frontend.
+The user can vote a maximum of 3 entrants every 10 minutes, and those votes will be updated in real time.

 **Technology used**: Node.js, Express.js, MongoDB and mongoose.js

 ## Getting started